 - Store raw meat, poultry and seafood on the bottom of the fridge to prevent juices from dripping onto other foods.

 - Use separate cutting boards for raw meat, vegetables and ready-to-eat foods if possible

 - Use a clean plate to bring cooked meat in from the barbeque.

-- Use a food probe thermometer to measure the internal temperature of cooked foods (e.g. meat, poultry, fish)
+- Use a food probe thermometer to measure the internal temperature of cooked foods such as meat, poultry, and fish

 - Push the thermometer into the thickest section of the meat you are cooking, but make sure that it is not touching bone, fat or gristle

 - Whole poultry and the stuffing – 82°Celsius (180°Fahrenheit)

 - Chicken pieces and ground chicken – 74°Celsius (165°Fahrenheit)